darielrll/unity-helixjump-tutorial/README.md

  - how to add helix levels by code
  - change the rendering path to Deferred to improve the lightning and shadows
  - using the annotation HideInInspector a property is not visible in Unity inspector
+ - how to add animation, study case, message "+1" when a point is made

 # What to add
  -